Oldham Coliseum Theatre: History

 The building was disused until 1939, when Oldham Repertory Theatre Club leased it.
 They had the façade modernised by architects Armitage & Fazakerly, built new dressing rooms on the site of the stable block, and created a new stage out of part of the auditorium; the capacity was reduced from the original 3,000 to 670 (334 stalls, 206 circle and 130 gallery).
 It reopened in July 1939 as the Coliseum Theatre, initially a theatre club, later a public theatre.
 In 1946, capacity was 660 and the stage was 22 ft wide.
 The building was renovated in 1964–66 to replace the remaining timber sections with masonry, remove the projection box, add a new proscenium and a safety curtain, and further modernise the exterior.
 In 1974, the stage house was rebuilt with a new fly tower and an orchestra pit was added.

 Oldham Council acquired the Coliseum in 1977 and reopened it as a touring house.
 In 2012, it was refurbished and an extension was added housing an education studio and a café-bar.

 In late 2022 Arts Council England announced the withdrawal of the Coliseum's annual grant; it was the largest theatre outside London to lose funding.
 On 14 February 2023 the board of trustees announced that running the theatre full time was no longer financially viable, so they were entering a period of consultation with the intention of closing at the end of March.
 The closure was confirmed in mid-March, and the last performance was Encore, on 31 March 2023.
 The council planned to replace the building with a smaller theatre at a cost of £24 million, but after a campaign led by actor Julie Hesmondhalgh, on 8 July 2024 it was announced that the Coliseum would instead be refurbished with £10 million in pledged funds, and would reopen by Christmas 2025.
-On 4th June 2025, it was announced by Oldham Council that the re-opening was to be delayed until 2026.
+In June 2025 Oldham Council stated that the re-opening was to be delayed until 2026, but in July 2026 the works contractor warned that unexpected structural problems had set back completion until 2027.
+Oldham Council has committed to covering the extra £7m needed.